sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ```

+You can also see here how Rust handles specifying the type of a function's output-- with a `->` (this function outputs a boolean of true or false-- if the board is full or not.
+Fun!

 Think that's what Rust is supposed to look like, if I may say so!

 ### First Impressions of Rust